Godstowe School, High Wycombe

 There’s been plenty of investment over the last few years and your daughter’s interests are likely to be indulged.
 A 15-room music school with recital hall was built in 1996; the full-size sports hall with upstairs dance/ballet studio and function room was opened in 2013 by Gabby Logan (a Godstowe parent no less), plus in 2017, Mary Berry (another ex-Godstowe parent) opened the pro Chef’s Kitchen.
-And last year (May 19) Rebecca Adlington cut the ribbon on a spectacular 25m swimming pool.
+And in May 2019, Rebecca Adlington cut the ribbon on a spectacular 25m swimming pool.

 For scientists, there are large, purpose built labs for separate biology, chemistry and physics lessons, including microelectronics, and there are two computer suites for ICT.